 “The cottage is lovely.
 The owners have thought of everything for our comfort.
 I will recommend this cottage to all our friends and family.”

-We have recently reopened following extensive refurbishment works.
+We have now reopened following extensive refurbishment works.

 Paul & Wendy Booth,